Walter E. Powell

-Walter Eugene Powell (April 25, 1931 – January 17, 2020) was an American educator and politician of the Republican party who served as a U.S. Representative from Ohio from 1971 to 1975.
+Walter Eugene Powell (April 25, 1931 – January 17, 2020) was an American educator and politician of the Republican party who served two terms as a U.S. Representative from Ohio from 1971 to 1975.

 Life and career

 Powell was born in Hamilton, Ohio, the son of Anna and Walter Powell.
 Before entering politics, Powell was a history teacher.

 He met his wife, Bobbi Mae, in the summer of 1951, as summer employees of LeSourdsville Lake.
 They married June 2, 1952.

+Early political career

 He began his career as the city clerk of Fairfield, Ohio in 1956, and became a member of Fairfield City Council in 1958.
 In 1960, Powell successfully ran for the Ohio House of Representatives.
 He was reelected in 1962, and 1964.

 The Voting Rights Act of 1965 provided Powell with incentive to run for the Ohio Senate, which he did.
 He ended up winning, and took a seat in the upper chamber on January 3, 1967.
 While he was up for reelection to the Senate in 1970, he instead initially opted to run for Ohio State Treasurer.
-However, he eventually entered the race a seat in the United States House of Representatives.
-He went on to win the seat, and ultimately swapped seats with his predecessor, Buz Lukens, who then was appointed to Powell's senate seat.
+However, he eventually entered the race for a seat in the United States House of Representatives.